'Magic Mountain'

 (1795-1821)I bought Ocimum basilicum 'Magic Mountain' from a know-nothing vendor at the Ace Hardware nursery department.
 Its tag did not state its species, & I never suspected the tall, svelt, self-assured saleswoman was a bullshit artist.

-But of course it was all B-S, because it's an annual.
-It'll shrivel up if not watered regularly.
-As the year progresses & temperatures fall into the 20s, it's kaput.
+But of course it was all B-S, it'll shrivel up if not watered regularly; It'll shrivel up if not watered regularly; & as an annual, as the year progresses & temperatures fall into the 20s, it's kaput.

 'Magic Mountain' was developed by Hishtil Nurseries in Israel.
-It is fairly heat-tolerant if kept sufficiently moist.
+It is more heat-tolerant than most basils, just so long as it is kept sufficiently moist.
 It might be less rapidly injured by short chilly periods.
-It has an upright rounded form tidier than most basils.
-It is one of the best basils for ornamental value, having large salvia-like spikes of deepest purple florets, & purple-hued dark green leaves.
+It has an upright rounded form tidier than most basils, except the miniature-leaf varieties that are tidiest.
+It is one of the best large basils for ornamental value, with its big salvia-like spikes of deepest purple florets, & purple-hued dark green leaves.

 O. basilicum is a mint-family herb.
-It's the species of basil most commonly used for cosmetics, herbal remedies, perfumes, flavor additives for sodas & liqueurs, & standard kitchen herb.
+It's the species of basil most commonly used for cosmetics, herbal remedies, perfumes, flavor additives for sodas & liqueurs, & is the standard kitchen herb.

 copyright © by Paghat the Ratgirl